 It’s so cool you have met new people.
 Which is already a victory.
 But we want to make friends :), not (only) meeting strangers.

 So you think someone wants to be friends?
 Then when the social event comes to a close, tell your new buddies you had a good time.
-Then just bluntly ask them if they want to hang out again.
-If so, ask their phone number so you guys can meet up.
+Then just ask if they want to hang out again.
+If so, ask for their number/email so you guys can arrange to meet up.

 Don’t be surprised if you are not besties all of a sudden either.
 It’s a scale remember.
 I have a few best friends.
 The ones I made as an adult, took years to get to that level.
 It is a long process.
 But that’s okay, doesn’t mean you can’t be good friends in the process.